 Did you know that today is National Tie-Dye Day?

 Tie-dye is magical…tie-dye is mystical…tie-dye is happiness.
 Whether you've been tie-dying for decades or are tie-dying for the first time, the experience always produces smiles and giggles.
 There is just something about tie-dye that attracts all ages.
 Maybe it’s that tie-dye just can’t be messed up…or maybe it’s because the outcome is always different.
 There is freedom and expression that comes from the tie-dye experience unlike any other creative activity.
+Tie-Dye is hotter than ever in 2013, and it's so fun and easy (and mess-free) to do it yourself.
+Check out the beautiful and tie-dye clad Beyonce in the H&M Summer Collection singing 'Standing On the Sun'.

-Fashion designer Kate Spade recently launched a new line called Saturday that pays tribute to DIY.
+Fashion designer Kate Spade recently launched a new line called Saturdaythat pays tribute to DIY.
 The new “Color It In” line within the Saturday collection features a Windowpane print that is used on dresses, bags, skirts, sandals and more.
 Customize with your own creativity using colorful fabric markers.

 Here are some examples of what the crew at Kate Spade's came up with when they were asked to play with markers.